trustification/trustification/README.md

 You're probably not a big organization, please continue to use files.

-### "I but you need 100 gazillion cores to run that system"
+### "I'll bet you need 100 gazillion cores to run that system"

 It's written in Rust so it must be fast.